 Commercial fleet insurance, also known as commercial vehicle insurance, is generally not covered in a business owner’s insurance policy.
 Since commercial vehicles are an expensive asset, it is important to maintain coverage on them.

-The loss of a truck, a delivery van, or other commercial vehicles can be critical to your business could have a serious impact on your business and its cash flow.
+The loss of a truck, a delivery van, or other commercial vehicles can be critical to your business and could have a serious impact on your business and its cash flow.

 Debris removal insurance is also coverage generally limited by a business owner’s insurance policy.
 Businesses located in areas where tornados, hurricanes, and flooding exist may want to consider additional coverage.

-Boiler and machinery insurance, is often not included in a business owner’s policy.
+Boiler and machinery insurance is often not included in a business owner’s policy.
 Review with your licensed insurance professional if this is a coverage your business would need.

-Just make sure you understand both the protection offered by your business owner's insurance policy, and risk still exposed.
+It is important to make sure you understand both the protection offered by your business owner's insurance policy, and risk still exposed.